Simulations of the dynamics of magnetised jets and cosmic rays in galaxy clusters: Parameter study

 \subsection{CR distribution}

-Looking at the distribution of CR energy density, $\epsilon_\rmn{cr}$, in Fig.~\ref{fig:matrix_CRenergydensity}, it becomes apparent that $\epsilon_\rmn{cr}$ is more homogeneous across our models in comparison to the density maps.
+Looking at the distribution of CR energy density, $\epsilon_\rmn{cr}$, in Fig.~\ref{fig:matrix_CRenergydensity}, it becomes apparent that $\epsilon_\rmn{cr}$ is more homogeneous than the density across our models.
 This means that even if there is no visible cavity due to low contrast in X-rays, there may still be a substantial CR population that is responsible for efficient Alfv\'en wave heating.

 The previously described trend that low-energy jets form bubbles that are easily deflected and dispersed early-on translates to a very centrally localised CR distribution with a high degree of isotropy (Fig.~\ref{fig:matrix_CRenergydensity}).
 Conversely, high-energy jets develop bubbles that stay intact out to large distances.
 CRs continuously diffuse out of the bubble but the majority of the CR energy is transported to large radii.
 This makes low-energy jets more efficient in heating the fast-cooling cluster centres.
 These low-energy systems have a larger mixing efficiency and their bubbles remain in the central regions of the cluster \citep{Mukherjee2016}.